Neil Diamond: Early life and education

 Diamond was born in Brooklyn, New York City, to a Jewish family.
-All four of his grandparents were immigrants, from Poland on his father's side and Russia on his mother's.
+All four of his grandparents were immigrants: his father's side came from Poland, while his mother's side were born in Kyiv, modern-day Ukraine, which was then part of the Russian Empire.
 His parents were Rose (née Rapoport; 1918–2019) and Akeeba "Kieve" Diamond (1917–1985), a dry-goods merchant.
-He grew up in several homes in Brooklyn, having also spent four years in Cheyenne, Wyoming, where his father was stationed in the army.
-In Brooklyn, he attended Erasmus Hall High School and was a member of the Freshman Chorus and Choral Club, along with classmate Barbra Streisand.
+Diamond grew up in several homes in Brooklyn, and also spent four years in Cheyenne, Wyoming, while his father was stationed there in the army from 1945 until 1949.

-Diamond recalled they were not close friends at the time: "We were two poor kids in Brooklyn.
+In Brooklyn, he attended Erasmus Hall High School for two years, where he was a member of the Freshman Chorus and Choral Club, alongside his classmate Barbra Streisand.
+Diamond recalled that they were not close friends at the time, saying, "We were two poor kids in Brooklyn.
 We hung out in the front of Erasmus High and smoked cigarettes."
-Also in their class was chess grandmaster Bobby Fischer.
-After his family moved to Brighton Beach, he attended Abraham Lincoln High School and was a member of the fencing team.
+Their class also included chess grandmaster Bobby Fischer.
+After his family moved to Brighton Beach in 1956, Diamond attended Abraham Lincoln High School where he joined the fencing team.
 Also on the team was his best friend, future Olympic fencer Herb Cohen.

-For his 16th birthday, he received his first guitar.
-When he was 16 and still in high school, Diamond spent a number of weeks at Surprise Lake Camp, a camp in upstate New York for Jewish children, when folk singer Pete Seeger performed a small concert.
-Seeing the widely recognized singer perform, and watching other children singing songs for Seeger that they wrote themselves, had an immediate effect on Diamond, who then became aware of the possibility of writing his own songs.
-"And the next thing, I got a guitar when we got back to Brooklyn, started to take lessons and almost immediately began to write songs", he said.
-He added that his attraction to songwriting was the "first real interest" he had growing up, while also helping him release his youthful "frustrations".
+For his 16th birthday, Diamond received his first guitar.
+While still in high school at the age of 16, he spent several weeks at Surprise Lake Camp, a camp for Jewish children in upstate New York.
+During his time there, folk singer Pete Seeger performed a small concert.
+Witnessing Seeger perform and seeing the other children sing their own songs for him had a profound impact on Diamond.
+It made him realize that he could write his own songs too.
+He recalled, "And the next thing, I got a guitar when we got back to Brooklyn, started to take lessons and almost immediately began to write songs".
+He noted that his passion for songwriting became his "first real interest" while growing up, as it allowed him to express his youthful "frustrations".

-Diamond also used his newly developed skill to write poetry.
-By writing poems for girls he was attracted to in school, he soon learned it often won their hearts.
-His male classmates took note and began asking him to write poems for them, which they would sing and use with equal success.
-He spent the summer after graduation working as a waiter in the Catskills resort area.
-There he first met Jaye Posner, who would years later become his wife.
+Diamond found that composing poems for the girls to whom he was attracted in school often won their hearts.
+His male classmates noticed this and started asking him to write poems for them as well, which they would sing to similar success.
+After graduating from high school, he spent the summer working as a waiter in the Catskills resort area, where he first met Jaye Posner, who would later become his wife.